The diagram below* gives a few examples of how you can include public members at all stages of the research cycle, and how they can contribute:

 Check how much information is already available on your research topic and whether research priorities have already been explored, for example by visiting the James Lind Alliance.

-Your local NIHR Research Design Service (RDS) has funding available to support pre-application PCIE if the application is to a national, peer reviewed funding programme.
-However, this does not usually apply to funding awarded directly by ARC KSS.
-Find out more from NIHR Research Design Service South East .
-You should also speak to your organisation or university to see if they have any funding available for public involvement.
-Remember, it’s important to be clear with the people you are involving about the fact that the funding process can be lengthy and that the research may not get funded.
+Finding funding for your PCIE activities at the pre-funding stage can be difficult.
+There is no clear process for this, but your sponsoring organisation or university may be able to help you with funding available for public involvement.
+Remember, it's important to be clear with the people you are involving about the fact that the funding process can be lengthy and that the research may not get funded.

 Design: